moneeey/moneeey/README.md

 ## Example backend requests

-There are some backend request examples [here](/backend/requests), they are runnable with VSCode Rest Client.
+There are some backend request examples [here](/backend/requests).
+They are runnable with VSCode Rest Client.